ensanguine2279/sctp-aie-m2.12-feedback-board/README.md

 - A `utils\getRandomSpeakerPhoto` utility function was created to help fetch a random URL of a person's photo from `https://randomuser.me/api`

-- If the API fails, the function return a fallback avatar image `/images/default-avatar.png`
+- If the API fails, the function return a fallback avatar image URL `/images/default-avatar.png`

 ### Recovering when `json-server` is down